BYUCS235/cs235-assignments/Unit02-STL-data-structures/homework2c-pqueues/instructions.md

 10 - Bob
 What do you want to do? take
 03 - Alice
+What do you want to do? take
+01 - Carol
+What do you want to do? take
+There are no more people in line
 What do you want to do? asdf
 asdf isn't a valid operation
 What do you want to do?